Will my health insurance cover all of my costs?

 Does Dr Mackay consult or operate anywhere other than Brisbane Private Hospital?

-Currently Dr Mackay also consults in North Lakes and on the Sunshine Coast.
+Currently Dr Mackay also consults in North Lakes.
 He also performs some minor operations at North Lakes Day Hospital.

 Is parking available?